frangeris/use-requests/README.md

 Each key in the enum represents a different API route.
 These routes can contain dynamic parameters (e.g., `:id`), which are replaced by actual values when making requests.

-Now, we need to initialize the by using the `init` function.
+Now, we need to initialize by using the `init` function.
 This function requires two arguments:

-- **Base URL**: The root URL where your API is hosted (e.g., https://api.example.io/dev).
+- **Base URL**: The root URL where your API is hosted (`e.g. https://api.example.io/dev`).
 - **Endpoints**: The enum you defined earlier, which specifies your available API routes.

 ```ts
 init("https://api.example.io/dev", { ...Api });
 ```

+In above example:

 - `https://api.example.io/dev` is the base URL of the API.
-- The spread operator `{ ...Endpoints }` ensures that all the endpoints defined in the `Endpoints` enum are passed to the initialization function.
+- The spread operator `{ ...Api }` ensures that all the endpoints defined in the `Api` enum are passed to the initialization function.

 By setting up this initialization, you ensure that every request you make using the `useRequests` hook will automatically target the correct API with the predefined endpoints.

 ### ⚡️ Now, let's make some requests

 Once the module is initialized, you can easily make requests to the defined endpoints.
-Here's a snippet for requests:
+Here's quick snippet:

 ```ts
 import { init, useRequests, useOptions } from "use-requests";